cyberbotics/webots-doc/automobile/buildings.md

 %end

-The following PROTOs of buildings are available to add in your worlds:
+The following PROTO nodes of buildings are available to add in your worlds:

 - Auditorium
 - BigGlassTower